-The catchment for Cadmore School encompasses many of the beautiful villages close to Cadmore End, including Bolter End, Piddington, Wheeler End, and Studley Green.
-However, the majority of our pupils come from further a field such as Lane End, Wycombe and Stokenchurch.
+The catchment for Cadmore School encompasses many of the beautiful villages close to Cadmore End.
+However, the majority of our pupils come from further a field, such as Bolter End, Piddington, Wheeler End, Studley Green, Lane End, Wycombe and Stokenchurch.

 Applications to Nursery are considered and managed by the governors by application direct to school according to a separate admissions policy which can be requested from the Headteacher.

 In order to transfer to Reception, the LA application process must be followed.
 This may mean that a child could join Nursery before the LA allocation process is completed, however we cannot guarantee a place in Reception to those joining Nursery - the governors must operate the admissions process in accordance with legislation.
 However, to date all children have transferred from Nursery to Reception.
 Please speak to the headteacher about these transfers.

 If you are interested in a place for your child starting school for the first time at Cadmore End Church of England School then please contact us to arrange a visit or look out for adverts on social media and in local magazines.
 In order to apply for a place you will need to complete the application process via the Local Authority, Buckinghamshire County Council.

 The Governing Body of the school is responsible for decisions relating to admissions, but works closely with the Local Authority who co-ordinate admissions to all schools in Buckinghamshire.
 A copy of our admissions policy is available below.